premvarijakzhan/premvarijakzhan/README.md

 ## Hi I'm Prem <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

 Hi, I am Prem Varijakzhan, a programmer at Vizzio.ai and an AI enthusiast from Singapore.
 I am deeply invested in  AI programming.
-I am currently pursuing a Master of Technology in Artificial Intelligent Systems at the National University of Singapore (NUS-ISS), where I am enhancing my knowledge and skills in intelligent systems and AI technologies.
+I am currently pursuing a Master of Technology in Artificial Intelligent Systems at the National University of Singapore, where I am enhancing my knowledge and skills in intelligent systems and AI technologies.
 My passion for technology is matched by my entrepreneurial spirit, where I actively explore startup opportunities and innovative solutions in the tech industry.
 I dedicate my time to learning new programming languages, developing games, and working on projects that fuel my curiosity and enhance my skills in this technology-driven world.

 :mailbox: Reach me out!